bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/jupyter.rst

         full_url = urllib.parse.urljoin(user_url, proxy_url_path)
         return full_url

-3. Pass the function you defined in step 2 to the |show| function as the ``notebook_url`` keyword argument.
+Pass the function you defined above to the |show| function as the ``notebook_url`` keyword argument.
 Bokeh then calls this function when it sets up the server and creates the URL to load a graph:

    .. code-block:: python